ismo-karkkainen/terrain/README.md

 # Terrain

-Various tools for generating random terrains using datalackey-tools.
+Various tools for generating random terrains using datalackeytools.

 All inputs and outputs are JSON objects with indicated keys.
 Each object must be in a single line, as the programs read input one line at a time and produce